?

 • Excessive watering of the eye

 Hamilton Eye Clinic has specialists who are experts in oculoplastic and lacrimal surgery.
+To read more click on the link

 Squints (strabismus) (eye misalignment | crossed eyes)

-Retinal detachment
+Retinal detachment - Surgical options

 Retinal Tears If a tear of the retina has occurred, laser treatment or cryotherapy may be used to seal the tear, so that a retinal detachment doesn’t occur.
 Laser treatment (photocoagulation) – A tiny laser beam is directed through your pupil using special lenses, and creates multiple “spot welds” around the retinal tear to seal it.
 Cryotherapy (freezing treatment) – A small probe is applied to the outside of the eye overlying the tear and freezes through to the tear, creating a scar that seals the hole.
 Both treatments are usually performed under local anaesthesia and can be associated with a little discomfort.
 The eye may be red and a little sore for a few days after cryotherapy.
 Types of surgery repair retinal detachment Pneumatic Retinopexy Cryotherapy (freezing) or laser treatment is applied to the retinal tear.
 A gas bubble is injected into the vitreous gel to push the detached retina against the back of the eye and allow the tear to seal.
 You are asked to maintain your head in a certain position for several days.
 The gas bubble may take several weeks to disappear, during which time it is unsafe to fly in an aeroplane.
-Vitrectomy Tiny incisions are made in the wall of the eye and fine instruments positioned inside the eye to remove the vitreous gel and replace it with a gas bubble.
+Vitrectomy Tiny incisions are made in the wall of the eye and fine instruments are positioned inside the eye to remove the vitreous gel and replace it with a gas bubble.
 Laser or cryotherapy is applied to the retinal tear to seal it, and positioning of the head for several days is required.
-Over time the gas is absorbed and replaced by the eye’s own clear fluid, but while you have a gas bubble in the eye, it is unsafe to fly.
+Over time, the gas is absorbed and replaced by the eye’s own clear fluid, but while you have a gas bubble in the eye, it is unsafe to fly.
 Scleral buckling A cryotherapy probe is initially used to seal the retinal tear from the outside of the eye.
 A strip of silicone or plastic called a “buckle” is then sewn onto the white outside wall of the eye over the site of the retinal tear.
 This pushes the wall of the eye in closer to the underlying retinal tear and encourages the retina to reattach.
 The buckle is left on the eye permanently, but is hidden away under the tissue behind the eyelids.
 Your surgeon will discuss with you which is the most appropriate operation for your eye.
 Treatment of retinal detachment When part of the retina has detached, vision will be lost unless reattachment surgery is performed.
-Fortunately almost all retinal detachments can be repaired, although sometimes more than one operation is required.
-Reattaching the retina usually takes away the shadow in the vision caused by the retinal detachment.
-If, however, the shadow extended into the centre of the vision, a degree of permanent damage may have occurred and it is unlikely that your reading vision will be fully restored, even when surgery to reattach the retina is successful.
+Fortunately, almost all retinal detachments can be repaired, although sometimes more than one operation is required.
+Reattaching the retina usually removes the shadow in vision caused by retinal detachment.
+If, however, the shadow extended into the centre of the vision, a degree of permanent damage may have occurred, and it is unlikely that your reading vision will be fully restored, even when surgery to reattach the retina is successful.
+To read more click on the link

 Retinal Tears